 - IMPORTANT: This offer is made sight unseen and is solely based on online information combined with what you verbally told them about the house’s condition.
 A very popular tactic of this company is reducing their offer after inspecting the home for repairs & updates needed to bring the home to “market ready condition.”

 - Only after you have signed a contract saying you will sell Offerpad your home, will they come out to inspect your property.
-It is very common for you to skip over certain areas of disrepair when explaining the condition to Offerpad, because it’s your house, and your used to the condition it’s in.
+It is very common for you to skip over certain areas of disrepair when explaining the condition to Offerpad, because it’s your house, and you’re used to the condition it’s in.
 So when this inspections is completed, it’s common for the price to be dropped a significant amount.
 This is where Offerpad increases their profit margin.
 At this point you have 3 options.
 Accept the lower offer, do the repairs yourself, or cancel the contract.
 FYI, we make all of our offers on site, immediately after inspecting, so we know what we can realistically pay for our properties.
-There is no need in wasting our seller’s time, unless we were buying and selling thousands of properties like Offerpad does.
+There is no need in wasting our seller’s time, unless we we are buying and selling thousands of properties like Offerpad does.
 We are a small, local shop.

 - If a price is agreed upon, closing will be set and eventually take place.
 Keep in mind, there will be more fees due at the closing table such as Offerpads fee, attorney’s fees, closing costs, possible agent commissions, etc. At Barrington, we cover all those costs for you and we don’t charge anything to buy your home.
 So the price you see on paper, is what you end up putting in your pocket.